kavia-common/cloudunify-pro-284073-286483/README.md

 OpenAPI
 - Visit /docs to view the API documentation with the Seed endpoints included.
+- OpenAPI JSON is also exposed at /openapi.json with a dynamic server URL (useful for tooling/CI).
 - You can generate a static openapi.json by running: `npm run generate:openapi` inside Backend.